MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 </ol>

-<em> You can export whatever you want.
-Although at times this involves using data.frame() </em> for example:
+<em> At times this involves first using data.frame() but you can export whatever you want. </em> for example:

 <details>
 <summary><strong> Combining </strong></summary>